kenzhy9/kenzhy9/README.md

 - 👋 Hi, I’m @kenzhy9
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML and css
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking forward to work and learn from programmers.
-- 📫 How to reach me holokenzee@gmail.com
+- 📫 How to reach me @ holokenzee@gmail.com

 <!---
 kenzhy9/kenzhy9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.